bwalia/webimpetus-src/devops/scripts/MIGRATION_SCRIPT_FIXES.md

 - Make sure you're using Python 3.11: `python3.11 --version`
 - Reinstall packages: `python3.11 -m pip install --user sqlalchemy pymysql alembic`

-### If you get "Name or service not known" for webimpetus-db
+### If you get "Name or service not known" for workerra-ci-db
-- Check the URIs are using `localhost:3309` not `webimpetus-db`
+- Check the URIs are using `localhost:3309` not `workerra-ci-db`
-- Verify Docker port mapping: `docker ps | grep webimpetus-db`
+- Verify Docker port mapping: `docker ps | grep workerra-ci-db`

 ### If you get "Access denied" errors
 - Check database credentials in the URIs